-Join Mike Meyers for an in-depth discussion in this video Plasma and DLP displays, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Plasma and DLP displays, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - There's a lot of alternatives…to the typical CRT and LCD technology.…And I want to take a couple minutes and show those to you.…The first one is, well, it's still LCD…but instead of using cold cathode fluorescent lamps…as a backlight, they're using LEDs.…LEDs have a lot longer life than CCFLs,…they have a brighter image in general.…Maybe not quite as warm of an image…but they've become very popular.…So a lot of times when you see a TV…that advertises itself as an LED TV,…it's not really an LED TV,…it's an LCD TV but it just uses LEDs…as backlights instead of CCFLs.…